 The Garden, located on the corner of Kane and St. Cloud Streets on the north side of La Crosse, is situated on land owned by the city of La Crosse.
-Under the direction of the Garden staff, hundreds of volunteers assist with planting, weeding and harvesting each season in order to distribute free vegetables to the community.
+Under the direction of the garden staff, hundreds of volunteers assist with planting, weeding, and harvesting each season in order to distribute free vegetables to the community.
 The garden is a proud recipient of funding from the City of La Crosse through a Community Development Block Grant (CDBG).

 The Kane Street Community Garden relies on volunteers to be successful.
 Volunteers are welcome during the following hours (from March 15 – October 15: (limited hours are available from October 15-March 14)